kdoeodkdokdkdkdododiieieie/kdoeodkdokdkdkdododiieieie.github.io/friends.md

 ######

 ## Foreverably
-Owner of cool servers (Comet/ntts out of context)
+Owner of Comet, a cool server and a server dedicated to out of context messages
 - **Username:** foreverably
 - **How we met:** [ntts server](https://discord.gg/ntts)/[the comet server](https://discord.gg/foreverably)
 - **Pronouns:** she/her